We opened our shop on a very tight budget.

 Hubby was anxious to try to stain the top, so I mixed up some Miss Mustard Seed Milk Paint in CURIO as a stain (very thin 1 part Curio to 3 parts water) and HE stained the top.
 His first Miss Mustard Seed painting experience.
-He actually used a rag and a brush, brushing it on and wiping off to get the desired stain.
+He actually used a rag and a brush, brushing it on and wiping it off to get the desired stain.
 It was super easy and he was done in no time.
 There are NO fumes with milk paint and it dries very quickly, SO much easier than traditional stains.
 He then sanded a bit and added Miss Mustard Seed Hemp Oil as a top coat which is beautiful and oh so easy!

 After the top was in place, we used some reclaimed cedar barn boards to frame the sides (the boards are actually from a fence at our home that is coming down)

 Start to finish in no time!
-Shortly after this picture was taken our sign guy came in and the logo was supposed to go on a wall, but I HAD to chance my mind – it HAD to go on here!
+Shortly after this picture was taken our sign guy came in and the logo was supposed to go on a wall, but I HAD to change my mind – it HAD to go on here!

 On opening day

-What do you think of our budget friendly, up cycled , re-love bowling alley countertop?
+What do you think of our budget-friendly, upcycled, re-love bowling alley countertop?
 Have you ever considered using Miss Mustard Seed Milk Paint as a stain?
 Or a bowling alley as a counter?

 Thanks for stopping in, so appreciate you all!